HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 The retail selling from the bakery space was discontinued and all

-products were sold in the grocery store. ,We. then consolidated
+products were sold in the grocery store.
+We then consolidated

 maintaining variety and stock levels is very difficult.
 In 1984